jzzheng22/hlp21-project-group-3/doc/interface_meeting.md

 Selecting port: on mouse click down:
 Call the function `Symbol.isPort xPos yPos`
+If we get `Some (portCoord: XYPos * portID: string)`, then begin drawing dotted line.
+If `None` don't draw - it may be another case e.g. drag select, selecting an actual component.

 On mouse click up:
 Call the function `Symbol.isPort xPos yPos`
-    If yes, tell BusWire to draw new wire
+If we get `Some (portCoord: XYPos * portID: string)`, tell BusWire to draw new wire.
+If `None` don't draw.
+In all cases stop rendering the dotted line.

-`AddConnection of portA.Id portB.Id`
+`AddConnection of wireInfo`
+ - WireInfo is likely a tuple of port IDs i.e. (startPort: string * endPort: string) - this is a good thing to start with as it is close to what we will finally do.
  - Called by Sheet on mouse click up if there is a second port
  - I will let BusWire people determine how they want to implement this
- - Initial thoughts: BusWire people can access Port IDs from Symbol, and then get Port coords
+ - BusWire people can access Port IDs from Symbol, and then get Port coords

 ## Delete

 Delete message from Sheet to BusWire and Symbol
  - If we delete a Symbol, does that delete the BusWires connected to that Symbol?
 YES.
-Symbol will need to send a message to BusWire - `Symbol.DeleteInOutput PortID`
+As discussed, sheet will have to send a delete message to the relevant wires first before deleting the symbol.
+This will imply some sort of calculation in sheet.
-     - Needs to be discussed more here: BusWire needs to tell Symbol to delete - Symbol cannot talk to BusWire
  - If we delete a BusWire, the Symbol should not be deleted